openservicebrokerapi/servicebroker/spec.md

 ##### Extension APIs Object

-The `extension_apis` object MAY be used to describe any additional endpoint needed related to a Service Instance.
-An example of this could be lifecycle management, (e.g. "Day Two Operations"), like Backup, Restore, Stop, Start, Restart and Pause.
+The `extension_apis` object MAY be used to describe any additional endpoint to the Open Service Broker API.
+An example of this could be lifecycle management of a Service Instance, (e.g. "Day Two Operations"), like Backup, Restore, Stop, Start, Restart and Pause.

 The Service Instance provisioning request will return a URI to an OpenAPI 3.0+ document that the Platform can use to determine the new endpoint(s),